 There are hundreds of really useful travel tips out in cyberspace, however you will find many of them everywhere you look.
 How about some unique or unusual travel tips that aren’t found on everyone’s list?
 To defeat Murphy’s Law when we travel, it sometimes means getting a little creative.
 Today, we’ll think outside the box and offer up some useful travel tips that you may not find on your usual travel tips list.

-When selecting your seats online, select the window and aisle seats.
-When other passengers check in to choose their seats, they’ll be less likely to select that middle seat, giving you and your companion a much better chance to have the row to yourselves.
+Here is one of our unexpected but useful travel tips, when selecting your seats online, select the window and aisle seats.
+When other passengers check-in to choose their seats, they’ll be less likely to select that middle seat, giving you and your companion a much better chance to have the row to yourselves.
 If the flight is full and someone does select that seat, just ask to switch seats.
 They will most likely jump at the chance to take the aisle or window seat rather than be sandwiched in between the two of you.

 It happens to all of us, you check into your hotel and discover you left your phone charger at home.
 Before you scramble to the nearest store to purchase one, ask your front desk is there is one you can borrow.
 Phone chargers are the number one most common item that is left behind in hotel rooms, so there’s a good chance they’ll have a few to choose from.